 Where a Communications Hub is removed by a Supplier Party from a premises at which it was previously installed, the Supplier Party shall return the Communications Hub to the DCC within 90 days after the date of its removal.
 This obligation to return a Communications Hub only applies where the Communications Hub Function which forms part of that Communications Hub has at any time had an SMI Status of 'installed not commissioned' or 'commissioned'.

 A Party that wishes to return a Communications Hub to the DCC shall be entitled to do so at any time.
-A Party that ceases to be a Party shall return to the DCC all the Communications Hubs that have been delivered to that Party and not yet installed at premises or reported as lost or destroyed.
+A Party that ceases to be a Party shall return to the DCC all the Communications Hubs that have been delivered to that Party and not yet: (a) transferred under a Communications Hub Transfer; (b) installed at premises; or (c) reported as lost or destroyed.

 The DCC shall publish on the CH Ordering System the following information: